The Data Fragmentation Problem: Why Most Claims AI Stalls at Pilot

 Healthcare AI adoption has never been higher.
 According to Innovaccer's 2026 State of Health AI report, 63% of healthcare organizations have deployed at least one AI solution.
 But only 8% have scaled AI to enterprise-wide operations.

-The gap between pilot and production isn't about model accuracy or vendor capability.
-It's about data.
-62% of organizations cite fragmented data as the single largest barrier to scaling AI beyond departmental use cases.
+What separates pilot from production is the state of the underlying data.
+In the same report, 62% of organizations cite fragmented data as the single largest barrier to scaling AI beyond departmental use cases.

 Current AI deployment clusters around narrow, well-bounded problems where data is relatively clean: